zeek/zeek-docs/doc/scripts/base/frameworks/logging/postprocessors/sftp.zeek.rst

    reading from trace files.

-   :info: A record holding meta-information about the log file to be
+   :param info: A record holding meta-information about the log file to be
          postprocessed.